sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/Analytical_procedure_projections.md

 - DATA MANAGEMENT: global datasets are loaded according to user input
 - DATA PROCESSING: datasets are processed according to settings
 - PREVIEW RESULTS: plot tables and maps
-- EXPORT RESULTS: results are exported as excel according to template
+- EXPORT RESULTS: results are exported as geopackage and csv according to templates

 # PRE-REQUISITES (OFFLINE)